PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Unlike you I am not running away."

-"Sweetheart, ya not running anywhere.
+"Sweetheart, you are clearly not running anywhere.
 At best, you're limping."

 "I mean, I go to face this dread foe who has so wounded our fair city.
 I mean not to flee, but to revenge this wrong."